 The law determines how organisations can use personal information.
 The key laws are: the General Data Protection Regulation (GDPR) the Health and Social Care Act 2016, and the Human Rights Act 1998 (HRA), relevant health service legislation and the common law duty of confidentiality.

-On the University Hospitals of North Midlands (UHNM) Trust (the Trust) Privacy Notice (which can be found here you can find information explaining how the Trust manages your data to comply with the Data Protection Act 2018 and the General Data Protection Regulations (GDPR).
+On the University Hospitals of North Midlands (UHNM) Trust (the Trust) Privacy Notice explains how the Trust manages your data to comply with the Data Protection Act 2018 and the General Data Protection Regulations (GDPR).

 The Trust recognises the importance of protecting personal and confidential information in all that we do and all we direct or commission, and takes care to meet its legal duties and takes its obligations around data protection, confidentiality and information security seriously.
 As part of those obligations and to ensure that we meet our obligations under the Data Protection legislation, we are required to be open and transparent with regard to how we process your information.